-In addition to the advancement of women, the concept of diversity has been an integral component of the corporate culture at Volkswagen Bank GmbH.
+In addition to the advancement of women, the concept of diversity has been an integral component of the corporate culture at Volkswagen Financial Services AG since 2002.
 The Bank sent a clear signal with its Diversity Charter corporate initiative, which was signed in 2007.
-Under this initiative, Volkswagen Bank GmbH has pledged to respect and value diversity, and to promote it in accordance with skills and ability.
+Under this initiative, Volkswagen Bank GmbH has pledged to respect and value diversity, and to promote employees according to their skills and ability.
 In 2018, Volkswagen Bank GmbH adopted a Diversity Policy to reinforce this approach and enshrined the policy in its organizational manual.
 The Diversity Policy ensures that diversity is recognized as the norm rather than an exception.
 Diversity becomes a strength through the conscious appreciation of the workforce.
 The Bank operates at an international level and thus workforce diversity is a substantial factor in the successful performance of the business.